 The next step is to model the mass transfer in greater details using a rate based model within AspenPlus, It is expected that a rate based model might be able to describe the basic phenomena with better accuracy than the currently applied Murphree approach.
 (Afkhamipour and Mofarahi, 2013).
 In addition, a mass transfer model would be able to extrapolate to operating conditions which were not tested in the RDU.
 Nevertheless, the development of a suitable mass transfer model requires access to rigorous information on interfacial area and gas and liquid side diffusion coefficients.
-The lack of accurate data on these individual contributions on overall mass transfer may lead to inaccuracy in the modelling.
+The lack of accurate data on these individual contributions on overall mass transfer modelling.